- The A1C test can help determine if you have diabetes or prediabetes.

 The A1C test shows your average blood sugar levels over the last three months (called estimated average glucose).
 It can give a good picture of overall blood sugar control.
 It is used to help determine your risk for developing complications.

-The A1c test measures how much sugar is attached to hemoglobin.
-Hemoglobin is a protein found in red blood cells that helps carry oxygen throughout the body.
-Glucose attaches to protein in the blood naturally.
+The A1C test measures how much sugar is attached to hemoglobin.
+Hemoglobin is a protein found in red blood cells.
+It helps carry oxygen throughout the body.
+Glucose naturally attaches to the protein on the outside of the red blood cell circulating in the blood.
 When blood sugar is higher, more sugar is attached to hemoglobin.
-Since hemoglobin turns over every two to three months, the A1c test gives an idea of your average blood glucose over a two to three month period.
+Since hemoglobin turns over every three months, the A1C test gives an idea of your average blood glucose levels over a three-month period.

-- Pre-diabetes: 5.7 to 6.4 percent
+- Prediabetes: 5.7 to 6.4 percent

 - Diabetes: 6.5 percent or higher